ikanurlaily/ikanurlaily.github.io/index.md

 title: ""
 ---

-Hello, my name is Nurvirta Monarizqa, but simply call me Mona.
+Hello, my name is Ika Nur Laily Fitriana, but simply call me Mona.

 I am a Data Scientist, working for [Microsoft](https://twitter.com/msftsecurity) and currently residing in Bellevue, across the lake from Seattle.
 An alumna of [Urban Science + Progress, New York University](https://twitter.com/NYU_CUSP)